ppy/osu-wiki/news/2024/2024-02-14-project-loved-february-2024.md

 [![](/wiki/shared/news/2024-02-14-project-loved-february-2024/1164788.jpg)](https://osu.ppy.sh/community/forums/topics/1884371)

-[Pixies - Where Is My Mind](https://osu.ppy.sh/beatmapsets/1164788#osu) by ::Mamiya Takuji::{ user=7586512 }, [PandaHero](https://osu.ppy.sh/users/1233255), and ::piroshki::{ user=7645522 }\
+[Pixies - Where Is My Mind](https://osu.ppy.sh/beatmapsets/1164788#osu) by ::Mamiya Takuji::{ user=7586512 }, ::PandaHero::{ user=1233255 }, and ::piroshki::{ user=7645522 }\
 163 BPM, 3:35 | 4.48★\
 *description written by ::vyper::{ user=9948665 }*

 Looking forward to enjoying playing osu! while relaxing to some smooth alternative rock?
 This month's *Chill Champions* pick got you covered!

-[Pixies - Where Is My Mind](https://osu.ppy.sh/beatmapsets/1164788#osu/2429558), created by a collaboration of ::Mamiya Takuji::{ user=7586512 }, [piroshki](https://osu.ppy.sh/users/7645522), and ::PandaHero::{ user=1233255 }, sets out as an example for a soothing experience, with the map sitting at a casual 4.48★, which can be fully enjoyed by any player, and can even make for a fun Double Time map.
+[Pixies - Where Is My Mind](https://osu.ppy.sh/beatmapsets/1164788#osu/2429558), created by a collaboration of ::Mamiya Takuji::{ user=7586512 }, ::piroshki::{ user=7645522 }, and ::PandaHero::{ user=1233255 }, sets out as an example for a soothing experience, with the map sitting at a casual 4.48★, which can be fully enjoyed by any player, and can even make for a fun Double Time map.
 Let your cursor float to the music, and sit back and relax, but watch out for the tricky rhythms though.
 Those will catch you off guard if you're not careful enough...

 Go give it a play, and if you love it as much as I do, vote yes!